 Cranberries are one of my favorite fruits.
 Blame it on growing up in Wisconsin, or maybe their tart and tangy nature, or beautiful ruby color.
 Whatever the case may be, I love cranberries!

 I created this sauce to go over my Vegan Pumpkin Cheesecake, but it would also work as part of your Thanksgiving feast.
 Traditional cranberry sauce uses loads of cane sugar.
 This one doesn't.
-I use either pure maple syrup or agave nectar to give it a little sweetness.
+I use either coconut nectar or raw agave nectar to give it a little sweetness.

 Serve it warm or cold, either way it is sure to please.
 When it is cold I like to use it as a jam to spread over toasted Hemp Bread.
 Mmmm, so delicious!